 New research is needed to fill a number of gaps for IWMS.
-Additional studies are needed to evaluate the effect 877 878 of IWMS conversion on SOC stock changes following conversion to Grassland, Forest Land, Settlements and 879 Other Land.
-Moreover, new research is needed to understand the effect of IWMS conversion on other carbon 880 stocks (biomass, dead organic matter) as well as CH4 and N2O fluxes.
-Although we were able to develop 881 guidance for IWMS CH4 fluxes for some climate regions, specific guidance for climate and region combinations 882 would improve our estimates of CH4 fluxes.
-New research assessing N2O fluxes following conversion of IWMS to other land-uses, especially Cropland, would add considerably to our ability to assess GHG impacts and 883 884 develop Tier 2 methods for GHG fluxes.
-N2O emissions from IWMS are typically very low, unless there is a 885 significant input of organic or inorganic nitrogen from runoff.
-Such inputs typically result from anthropogenic activities such as agricultural fertilizer application (Hefting et al., 2006; Phillips and Beeri, 2008; DeSimone et 886 al., 2010), or Grassland management (Chen et al., 2011; Oates et al., 2008; Liebig et al., 2012; Jackson et al., 887 888 2006; Holst et al., 2007; Walker et al., 2002).
-The review of the current literature suggests there is insufficient 889 data to provide robust emission factors and methodology to estimate N2O emissions from IWMS at this time.
-We 890 suggest that N2O emissions be more thoroughly addressed in future updates of this guidance as research on this 891 topic progresses.
-For future methodological improvement of N2O emission factors, it is important to avoid 892 double-counting N2O emissions already accounted for properly according to 2006 IPCC Guidelines, Chapter 11.
+Additional studies are needed to evaluate the effects of IWMS land-use conversion on SOC stock changes following conversion to Grassland, Forest Land, Settlements and Other Land.
+Moreover, new research is needed to understand the effect of IWMS conversion on other carbon stocks (biomass, dead organic matter) as well as CH4 and N2O fluxes.
+Although we were able to develop guidance for CH4 fluxes from IWMS for some climate regions, specific guidance for climate and region combinations would improve our estimates of CH4 fluxes.
+New research assessing N2O fluxes following conversion of IWMS to other land-uses, especially Cropland, would add considerably to our ability to assess GHG impacts and develop Tier 2 methods for GHG fluxes.
+N2O emissions from IWMS are typically very low, unless there is a significant input of organic or inorganic nitrogen from runoff.
+Such inputs typically result from anthropogenic activities such as agricultural fertilizer application (Hefting et al., 2006; Phillips and Beeri, 2008; DeSimone et al., 2010), or Grassland management (Chen et al., 2011; Oates et al., 2008; Liebig et al., 2012; Jackson et al., 2006; Holst et al., 2007; Walker et al., 2002).
+A review of the current literature suggests there is insufficient data to provide robust emission factors and methodology to estimate N2O emissions from IWMS at this time.
+We suggest that N_2O emissions should be more thoroughly addressed in future updates to this guidance, as research on this topic progresses.
+For future methodological improvement of N2O emission factors, it is important to avoid double-counting N_2O emissions already accounted for properly according to Chapter 11, Volume 4 of the 2006 IPCC Guidelines.

-893 Fully functional models that consider the influence of changes in hydrology on carbon cycling and GHG fluxes cannot be developed or tested until more databases are available for IWMS.
-Process-based models like Wetland-

-895 DNDC (Zhang et al., 2002) have substantial capabilities but have not been tested or calibrated across IWMS.

-Future model testing and development on IWMS could lead to Tier 3 approaches for IWMS.
+Fully functional models that consider the influence of changes in hydrology on carbon cycling and GHG fluxes cannot be developed or tested until more databases are available for IWMS.
+Process-based models such as Wetland-DNDC (Zhang et al., 2002) have substantial capabilities but have not been tested or calibrated across IWMS.
+Future model testing and development on IWMS could lead to development of Tier 3 approaches for IWMS.